ptycho/ptypy/doc/rst/concept.rst

    >>> S1=C1.new_storage(shape=(1,7,7))

+Similarly we can contruct the Storage from a data buffer.
+``S1=C1.new_storage(data=np.ones((1,7,7)))`` would have also worked.

+All of |ptypy|'s special classes carry a uniue ID, which is needed to communicate these classes across nodes and for savin and loading.

-Since we haven't specified an ID the Container class picks one for ``S1`` In this case that will be ``S0000`` where the *S* refers to the class type.
+As we haven't specified an ID the Container class picks one for ``S1`` In this case that will be ``S0000`` where the *S* refers to the class type.

 ::